shayanaimi/IMaSC/README.md

 Prodigy will allow you to annotate your datasets.
 - To start Prodigy, run `prodigy ner.manual name_of_dataset name_of_model ./path/to/dataset.jsonl --label INSTRUMENTS,SPACECRAFT` in the `IMaSC` directory.
 - From there, open a browser and enter [http://localhost:8080/](http://localhost:8080/) in the search bar.
 Prodigy should be running on port 8080 by default.
 - To annotate text, click on the annotation you wish to apply and highlight the text you wish to annotate.
 Prodigy will automatically apply the annotation.
 - To remove an annotation, hover over the top left corner of an existing annotation and click the "X".
 - Once you have finished annotating a piece of text (you may not need to annotate anything), click the green check mark.
 If a piece of text is not appropriate for annotation, click the grey no symbol to skip it.
 - You can also click the grey return to undo an annotation.

+#### What to label

 ## Versioning

 [Semantic versioning](https://semver.org/) is used for this project.
 If you are contributing to this project, please use semantic versioning guidelines when submitting your pull request.